 Make the Most of Your Medication Plan

 To help you better manage your diabetes and heart health, your doctor may prescribe medication.
+Talk to your doctor about your treatment plan, then stick to it!
 A solid medication regimen, in combination with a healthy diet and exercise, can help reduce your risk of heart disease and stroke.

 How Medication Helps